wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XXVII--Affairs on Lake Ontario , between the fleets of Com.
 Chauncey and Sir James Yeo.
 144

 CHAP.
-XXVIII--Affairs on Lake Champlain--pillage of Pittsburgh by the British--bombardment of Burlington--depredations committed in the Chesapeake , and along the coast.
+XXVIII--Affairs on Lake Champlain--pillage of Plattsburgh by the British--bombardment of Burlington--depredations committed in the Chesapeake , and along the coast.
 147

 CHAP.
 XXIX--Major Croghan defeats the British and Indians , under Gen. Proctor , in their attack on Fort Stephenson , Lower Sandusky.
 151